kwquan/SAGIRAC/README.md

 Object Detection

 Before we begin, we need to collect 100 images with their distance labels. \
-We make things simple, I used a webcam[logitech c920] for taking images & a HC-SR04 ultrasonic sensor for taking distance labels:
+To make things simple, I used a webcam[logitech c920] for taking images & a HC-SR04 ultrasonic sensor for taking distance labels:
 ![alt text](https://github.com/kwquan/SAGIRAC/blob/main/project_setup.jpg)
 ![alt text](https://github.com/kwquan/SAGIRAC/blob/main/project_setup_2.jpg)
 The ultrasonic sensor uses SONAR to detect image distance by taking into account the speed of sound & time taken for signal to travel from the sensor, bounce off the target & return to the sensor. \